ivansible/base/roles/lin-base/README.md

 # lin_base

-Common ansible handlers and defaults for using in other roles.
+Common ansible handlers and defaults for other roles.

 ## Requirements